BRODERICKAL/ldap-bridge/README.md

 # IAM-Bridge Integration

-This document describes the steps to Install the `IAM-Bridge` Chart for the integration between IBM Cloud Pak® for Security and a IBM Security Verify® instance.
+This document describes the steps to Install the `IAM-Bridge` Chart for the integration between IBM Cloud Pak® for Security and IBM Security Verify® instance.

 # Summary